How many times does a roof come up in conversations about a dream home?

 While clay tiles and manufactured slate are long-lasting, their disadvantage is their cost and weight.
 Prices run from $6 to $10 a square foot in most areas of the U.S. – with prices for real slate double these amounts.

 Concrete tiles can imitate both slate and clay and have prices similar to clay.
 Concrete, clay, and slate weigh between 900 to 1,200 pounds per square foot – so the roof deck supporting structure must be able to carry the additional weight.

 Metal can be used in any kind of roof pitch.
 The common material selections are painted or anodized aluminum and steel.
 Metal roofs have a long service life and weigh from 40 to 135 pounds 100 square feet, making them the lightest roofing products.
-Other advantages of metal roofs include easy installation, low maintenance, lightweight, sustainability, and recyclability.
+Other advantages of metal include easy installation, low maintenance, lightweight, sustainability, and recyclability.